Participer au site avec un Tip

 after maxiter steps even if the specified tolerance has not been

 achieved.
+See `callback_type`.

-M : {sparse matrix, dense matrix, LinearOperator}
+M : {sparse array, ndarray, LinearOperator}

-Inverse of the preconditioner of A. M should approximate the
+Inverse of the preconditioner of `A`. `M` should approximate the

-inverse of A and be easy to solve for (see Notes).
+inverse of `A` and be easy to solve for (see Notes).
 Effective

 preconditioning dramatically improves the rate of convergence,